Oghma-Infinium/Vagabond/README.md

 - A: Open tween menu (tab menu) first.
 - Q: Can you change the green tundra grass?
 - A: I won't change the grass.
+- Q: I enter block every time I attack without pressing block?
+What happened?
+- A: You likely entered menu/console while blocking or pressed block during loading screen.
+Simply tap block couple times to fix it.
+If this bug occurs in any other situation then report it to me.

 ## Contact